dart-lang/language/accepted/future-releases/constructor-tearoffs/faq.md

 **Q:** Are tear-offs canonicalized?
 When are they equal?

-**A:** Constants tear-offs are canonicalized.
+**A:** Constant tear-offs are canonicalized.
 Non-constant tear-offs do try to be equal when they refer to the same constructor, and if type-instantiated, the same constructor with "the same" type arguments.
 There are complications when going through type aliases, so try to avoid that.

 ## Named unnamed constructor